Unnecessary quantum criticality in $SU(3)$ kagome magnets: Symmetries of the DSL

 \subsection{Symmetries of QED$_3$: the group $G_{IR}$}

 We now review the symmetries of the continuum QED$_3$ theory which form $G_{IR}$.
-The theory $\mathcal{L}_{QED_3}$ from Eq.~\eqref{eq:DSL} has a continuous Lorentz group symmetry \footnote{At the fixed point to which the QED$_3$ flows, we will also have conformal symmetry.}, $SO(2,1)_L$, and the familiar discrete Lorentz symmetry actions of charge conjugation $\mathcal{T}_{IR}$, time reversal $\mathcal{R}_{IR}$, and spatial reflection $\mathcal{C}_{IR}$.
+The theory $\mathcal{L}_{QED_3}$ from Eq.~\eqref{eq:DSL} has a continuous Lorentz group symmetry \footnote{At the fixed point to which the QED$_3$ flows, we will also have conformal symmetry.}, $SO(2,1)_L$, and the familiar discrete Lorentz symmetry actions of time reversal $\mathcal{T}_{IR}$, partial reflection $\mathcal{R}_{IR}$, and charge conjugation $\mathcal{C}_{IR}$.
 The \textit{IR} subscript is a reminder that these bare actions in $G_{IR}$ are not the same as the corresponding physical symmetry in $G_{UV}$.
 The discrete symmetries can be chosen to act on the Dirac fermions as

 Note however that the Dirac fermions are not local operators; we will use them as a device to deduce the symmetry action Internally on the Dirac fermions, we also have (what is roughly) a global $SU(6)_f$ flavor symmetry, $\psi_{\alpha}\rightarrow U_{\alpha\beta}\psi_{\beta}$ for $U\in SU(6)_f$.
 However we should quotient out by the center of $SU(6)$ (which can be combined with a gauge transformation) so that the theory naively has an internal symmetry group of $PSU(6)=SU(6)_f/\mathbb{Z}_6$.
 In addition we have a $U(1)_{top}$ symmetry associated with conservation of the gauge flux $da/2\pi$.
 This symmetry acts trivially on the Dirac fermions.
 The true internal symmetry group, as we will show below using the monopole operators, is not actually the simple product $PSU(6)\times U(1)_{top}$, but a quotient group.